 Watch this sweep picking video to see what I mean:

 Now you understand how releasing the note you just played is critical for keeping notes from bleeding together and ruining fast sweep picking arpeggios.

 Make it a priority to focus your attention on muting properly with your fretting hand by releasing pressure off the fret, but not allowing your finger to raise off the string entirely.

 In addition to the exercise in the video, try this additional approach to clean up your sweep picking arpeggio licks even faster:

 Pick the string continuously while gradually releasing pressure in your fretting hand.
 Eventually, the note will become muffled because there is not enough pressure to get it to sound clearly.

 Pay close attention to this amount of pressure.
 Move back and forth between using a lot of pressure and just enough pressure to sound the note.

-Then play through any sweep picking arpeggio while keeping this in mind.
+Then play through any fast sweep picking arpeggio while keeping this in mind.

 As you sweep from one string to the next, think about how much pressure you are using to mute a note while moving to the next one.